 - a.
-Clear handwriting and beginning to type in Hebrew (on a computer) - b.Creating correct sentences and short paragraphs. - c.
-Writing short compositions (up to 80 words).
+Clear handwriting and beginning to type in Hebrew (on a computer) - b.Creating correct sentences and short paragraphs.

 3. Reading

 - a.
 Reading both in print and in script. - b.
 Reading short paragraphs related to the materials taught in class - c.
 Reading short dialogues, songs and other creative materials related to the materials taught in class.